Did you wake up dizzy this morning? If you find your bedroom spinning at first light, you might be wondering whether you should be worried.

 - Tingling or numbness of the lips, tongue or cheek

-Fix it: If it's an isolated incident, you may only need to eat or drink something sweet like a glass of orange juice to resolve the issue.
+If it’s an isolated incident, you may only need to eat or drink something sweet like a glass of orange juice to regulate your blood sugar.

 But low blood sugar is also commonly related to medical conditions such as diabetes, Dr. Jose says.
 So if this happens often and you suspect you have hypoglycemia, it’s best to see your doctor who can check your blood sugar levels to get a fuller picture of the problem.

 If you woke up dizzy and off-balance, it might be the side effect of some medications.
-For example, a hypertension medicine may drop your blood pressure too low, causing wooziness, Dr. Jose says.
+For example, a hypertension medicine may drop your blood pressure too low, causing the spins, Dr. Jose says.

 If you woke up with the sensation that the room is spinning, you might be experiencing vertigo, which is often caused by an inner ear problem, Dr. Jose says.